foo123/modelview.js/manual.md

 // livebind automatically binds DOM live nodes to model keys according to {model.key} inline tpl format
 // e.g <span>model.key is $(model.key)</span>
 view.livebind( [String format | Boolean false] );

+// get / set isomorphic flag,
+// isomorphic flag enables ModelView API to run both on server and browser and seamlessly and continously pass from one to the other view.isomorphic( [Boolean false] );